HD Radio: All-digital AM

 When the receiver can only decode the primary carriers in either mode, the audio will be mono and only text information can be displayed.
 The narrower bandwidth needed in either all-digital mode compared to hybrid mode reduces possible interference to and from stations broadcasting on adjacent channels.
-However, all-digital AM lacks the analog signal for fallback when the signal is too weak for the receiver to decode the primary digital carrier.
+However, all-digital AM lacks the analog signal for "fallback" when the signal is too weak for the receiver to decode the primary digital carrier.

-Four stations operate as all-digital / digital-only broadcasters: